If you’re not growing, you’re dying, the old saying goes.

-A shot of whiskey is nasty at first try.
-Then you build a tolerance, then a liking.
+I’ve stopped drinking alcohol, but I’ll use this analogy… A shot of whiskey is nasty at the first try.
+Then you build a tolerance, and then some develop a liking to it.
 Soon, for many, it becomes a crutch.

 Getting up early sucks.
 But with some effort, it can become your salvation.
 Eventually, it is both desired and needed.

 This habit-building pattern can be used for growth or destruction, however.
 That choice is on us.

 Back to my FBS challenge.
 At first I resisted, then I accepted it, and eventually my mind embraced it and created a new level of performance.